Lockheed F-104 Starfighter: Pakistan Air Force

-In 1961, Pakistan, as a major non-NATO ally, received under the Mutual Assistance Program 14 Starfighters (twelve model F-104A and two dual-seat model F-104B).
-These were fitted with C-2 upward firing ejection seats, AN/ASG-14T1 fire control systems, more powerful General Electric J79-11A engines and the M-61 Vulcans were also re-fitted on PAF's request.
+In 1961, Pakistan received 12 F-104As and two dual-seat F-104Bs under the Mutual Assistance Program for major non-NATO allies.
+These were fitted with C-2 upward firing ejection seats, AN/ASG-14T1 fire control systems, more powerful General Electric J79-11A engines and the M-61 Vulcans were also re-fitted on Pakistan Air Force (PAF)'s request.
 Moreover, an F-104B was modified by the PAF to carry Swedish TA-7M reconnaissance cameras in the back seat, other than that a single F-104A was modified to carry Radar homing devices like the Radar Locator (RALOR) and Short-range Low Altitude Radar Detection (SLARD).
 The No. 9 Squadron "Griffins" was the only PAF squadron to be equipped with these Starfighters.

-The PAF also provided F-104 instructors to Jordan in order to train their pilots on the aircraft after the Royal Jordanian Air Force started receiving its Starfighters in 1968.
-One of the Jordanian pilots "Major Ihsan Shurdom" later rose to command the RJAF.
+The PAF also provided F-104 instructors to Jordan after the Royal Jordanian Air Force started receiving its Starfighters in 1968.
+One of the Jordanian pilots, Major Ihsan Shurdom, later rose to command the RJAF.

-The Starfighter served with the Pakistan Air Force from 1961 until 1972 when lack of spare parts due to post-war US sanctions led to an early retirement.
+The PAF operated the F-104 until 1972, retiring it earlier than planned because US sanctions imposed after the Indo-Pakistani war of 1965 restricted access to spare parts.

 Rann of Kutch Conflict

-During the Rann of Kutch crisis in April 1965, a detachment of 2 Griffin F-104s was deployed at Mauripur Base under the command of Squadron Leader Middlecoat.
+During the Rann of Kutch crisis in April 1965, a detachment of two Griffin F-104s was deployed at Mauripur Base under the command of Squadron Leader Middlecoat.

 An F-104 flown by Farooq Umar also assisted the Army's 24th Cavalry, 15th Frontier Force and 15th Punjab regiments in capturing "Biar Bet" from Indian forces.

 Later in June, PAF F-104s forced an Indian Dassault Ouragan which had intruded into Pakistani airspace to make a forced landing at Jangshahi Village near Badin.